martinm43/s5ode/README.md

 # s5ode
-Various methods for solving a nonlinear ode problem using a Canadian kltecan s5 and now a s6 zerofltespr
+This repo is about solving a nonlinear ode problem proposed by a friend of the author.

 Problem idea from LR North, original C code from http://physics.oregonstate.edu/~landaur/nacphy/ComPhys/DIFFEQ/PRO/rk_c/rk_c.html
 (Rubin Landau OSU)

+Repository name is for the fact the original code was tested using the Termux application on a Canadian Samsung S5 phone.